tdv/redis-cpp/README.md

 All code is a cross-platform.

 # Dependencies
-- Boost (only for using with built-in implementation of transport).
+- Boost (at least 1.71 only for using with built-in implementation of transport).

 # Build and install